6r0k3d/6r0k3d.github.io/_exdev/stack1.md

 0x7fffffffddc4:	0x00000000
 ```

+As you examine the memory addresses of a program in GDB, one thing to keep in mind is these addresses are all virtual memory addresses.
+The operating system abstracts the computer's physical memory for each program, allowing each program to think it has all of the physical RAM available for its own use.
+Although two programs may show a variable is stored at the same memory address when viewed in GDB, the operating system translates the programs virtual memory address to the actual physical address in RAM.
+This translation process is beyond the scope of what's needed for these walkthroughs, so I won't go into it here.

 Now that we understand memory layout and stack frames we can discuss the function prologue and stack frame construction.

 ## Stack Frame Construction